How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 1. Swift Package Manager

-This tool is for managing Swift code distribution.
+This tool manages Swift code distribution.
 SPM is integrated with the Swift compilation system to automate the process of downloading, compiling, and connecting dependencies.
 Package Manager is included in Swift 3.0 and newer versions.

 Adding Firebase SDK (screenshot source: https://firebase.google.com/).